bugattmark/bugattmark/README.md

 This page features projects that I have worked on.
-I am interested in Deep Learning.
+I am interested in Deep Learning, especially self-improvement systems, and quantitative finance.